tjardoo/openai-chat/README.md

 ## Introduction

-OpenAI Chat is a web application that allows you to interact with the [OpenAI API](https://beta.openai.com/).
+OpenAI Chat is a web app that allows you to interact with the [OpenAI API](https://beta.openai.com/).
 The application is build in [Rust](https://www.rust-lang.org/) and [Vue](https://vuejs.org/).
 The chat history is stored in a [MySQL](https://www.mysql.com/) database.

 You can easily start a new chat or continue an existing chat via the links in the sidebar.
-You can choose the engine (model) for each chat individually.
 When a code snippet is detected, it will automatically be highlighted using [Highlight.js](https://highlightjs.org/).

-Each new message will contain all previous messages of the chat - therefore the tokens used increases each time you send a new message.
-This is visible on the right-side of the timestamp below the message.
+When enabled, it will automatically summarize the first message and use that as title for the chat.

 ![Screenshot](docs/screenshot.png)